Medical Marijuana Doctor Issuing Recommendations for Patients Near Tampa, St. Petersburg and All of Florida

 Get Started on the Application Process

 To find out if you are eligible for a Florida medical marijuana card, please arrange your in-person evaluation at our office by calling our friendly staff at 727-209-5470.
-Our elegant, comfortable St. Petersburg office is located across from the Bayfront Medical Center in a professional medical complex.
 We are proud to care for people from across our region of Florida, including Tampa and Orlando.